chevalierc/mysqlHelper-for-node/README.md

 # Node Mysql-Helper Utility
 ###Node utility for simplifying interactions with a mysql database.
+Built to make DB interaction as simple as possible, while still handling all basic application needs.
 Automaticly detects primary key and table columns when needed then stores them for future method calls.
 Will prevent sql injection.

 #Basic Usage